bucharest-gold/fidelity/README.md

 It's pretty fast.
 Benchmarks are notoriously a lot like [statistics](https://en.wikipedia.org/wiki/Lies,_damned_lies,_and_statistics) so take this with a grain of salt.
-Results from a simplified, non-scientific benchmark performed on a Macbook Pro on a random Tuesday afternoon.
+Results from a simplified, non-scientific benchmark performed on a Macbook Pro on a random Friday afternoon.
 Your results may vary.

-    ~/s/fidelity git:master ❮❮❮ npm run benchmark                                         ⏎ ⬆ ✭ ✱
+    ~/s/fidelity git:master ❯❯❯ npm run benchmark                                             ✭ ✱

-    > fidelity@3.0.1 benchmark /Users/lanceball/src/fidelity
+    > fidelity@4.0.0 benchmark /Users/lanceball/src/fidelity
     > node benchmark/benchmark.js

+    PID 48492
     benchmarking /Users/lanceball/src/fidelity/benchmark/benchmark.js
     Please be patient.
     { http_parser: '2.7.0',